JChristensen/pi-hole/openwrt_procedure.md

 Repeat for the `wan6` interface.

 ### Dealing with the rogues
 At this point, the router is advertising Pi-hole as the DNS server, but this is only a suggestion.
-Hosts on the LAN can go rogue, i.e. disregard the suggestion and send DNS requests to the server of their choosing.
+Hosts on the LAN can "go rogue," i.e. disregard the suggestion and send DNS requests to a server of their choosing.
 We can mitigate this with a few firewall rules.

 Hat tip to [Jeff Keller](https://jeff.vtkellers.com/posts/technology/force-all-dns-queries-through-pihole-with-openwrt/) for these rules.

-#### Port forward rule
+#### Port forward rules
-This rule redirects any DNS traffic originating on the LAN to the Pi-hole machine.
+These rules (one for IPv4, one for IPv6) redirect any DNS traffic originating on the LAN to the Pi-hole machine.
 The Pi-hole machine itself is excluded from this rule.

 Go to `Network > Firewall > Port Forwards`.
 Click `Add` to create a new rule, and make the following settings on the `General Settings` tab:

-Name: `dns_to_pihole` (or as desired)
+Name: `dns_to_pihole_v4`

 Source zone: `lan`